benprisby/home-assistant-speedtest-watchdog/README.md

 The file format is a JSON object organized into sections.
 Each section is a top-level property with an object under it.
 Dot notation is used to indicate nested heirarchies (e.g. `a.b` translates to `{"a":{"b":"<value>"}}`).

+A schema file has been created inside the _tools_ directory to validate both the _config.sample.json_ and _config.json_ files (if created).
+A Visual Studio Code settings file has been checked in to enforce this schema against those files when editing them.

 ### `connections` Section

 | Property                            | Data Type | Description |